cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### Array access inlining

+Array access inlining is a [dynamic optimization](#dynamic-optimizations) and is only applied when it is compatible with the optimization goal.

 To facilitate random array access, shared jump tables for read and write access are generated for each array.
 These jump tables are shared by all read/write random access of an individual array.
 This requires using a dedicated _array access variable_ for each access, and setting up return addresses for resuming the control flow after the array element has been processed.

 Array access inlining builds a dedicated jump table at each place an array access operation is performed, eliminating the need for array access variables and return addresses.

 Inlining a jump table in a general case reduces the number of steps required per element access from 6 to 4.
-Please note that in case of accessing an element of the array in a loop at most once for reading and once for writing, the usage of array access variables can be streamlined, and return addresses setup can be hoisted out of the loop, reducing a lot of the overhead of shared jump tables.
+When accessing an element of the array in a loop at most once for reading and once for writing, the usage of array access variables can be streamlined and return addresses setup can be hoisted out of the loop.
+This reduces a lot of the overhead of shared jump tables.

 ### Short array optimizations